 (1) (2) (3) (4) (5) (6) (7) (8) (9)

 SI.
-No. Project ID Name of the Project Financial Year in which the project was commenced Project duration on the project in the reporting Cumulative amount spent at the end of reporting Financial Year (in ₹) Status of the project - Completed / Ongoing
+No. Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (in ₹) Amount spent on the project in the reporting Financial Year (in ₹) Cumulative amount spent at the end of reporting Financial Year. (in ₹) Status of the project - Completed /Ongoing

 NIL

-- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year. - 11.
+- 11. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year. - 12.
 Responsibility statement of CSR Committee:

-We hereby affirm that the implementation and monitoring of CSR policy is in compliance with CSR objective and policy of the company.
+We hereby affirm that the implementation and monitoring of CSR policy is in compliance with CSR objective and policy of the company

-Sd/-Dr. Omkar Herlekar Chairman & Managing Director Sd/-Mr. Ajay Sukhwani Chairman CSR Committee
+Sd/-Dr. Omkar Herlekar Chairman & Managing Director Sd/-Mr. Ajay Sukhwani Chairman CSR Committee ANNEXURE I

-ANNEXURE I